The ability to act as a strategic partner to the business is the ultimate indication of an HR team’s success.

 This strategic partnership between HR and the business has led to stronger success than if the work was led by the business or HR alone.

-The HR leaders often have a deeper understanding of our colleagues' wants and needs and can therefore act as a voice for our colleagues when we develop strategic roadmaps for each workstream
+HR leadership often has a deeper understanding of our colleagues' wants and needs and can therefore act as a voice for our colleagues when we develop strategic roadmaps for each workstream

 This empowers us to build solutions that marry both our business needs and the needs of our employees.